Glossary of Formal Languages and Compilation

 Compas

-The rhythmic cycle of flamenco, structured by accents that define the identity of each palo (style).
+Rhythmic cycle in flamenco, structured by accents that define the identity of each palo (style).
 In rumba, the compas is a 4-beat cycle (or 8 eighth notes) with a 3-3-2 accent pattern.

 → See M12